EricMontague/Nightlife/README.md

 # Nightlife

-> Nightlife is a React application backed by Google Firestore, that allows users to plan their night out
+> Nightlife is a fully-responsive React application backed by Google Firestore, that allows users to plan their night out

 <br>